gaehlerm/SoftwareEngineering/README.md

 Maybe you came up with a simple question: On what level should you refactor?
 Should you refactor only the small things, or should you dig down to the core of your software?

 Let me make another small example.
-You are going to build a house and you like cooking.
+Let's say you are going to build a house and you like cooking.
 So you make sure in the kitchen is ample space for all your equipment.
 You are very pleased.
 This is the equivalent to a first draft of your code.
+Everything looks perfect.

 Yet dishes get dirty you still have to clean up the kitchen every day.
 Otherwise you’d be in no time left with a huge mess.
 This corresponds to the everyday refactoring of a software engineer.
 Make sure you remove code duplications, name all variables properly and clean up everything along the way you don’t like.